guillaumeeb/isae-supaero-aibt103-bigdata/src/00_OBD_Course_Introduction.md

   - Kubernetes & CaaS & PaaS (Databricks, Coiled)
   - Play with Kubernetes (if we have time)
 - Dask Presentation (1h)
+- Dask Tutorial (1.5h)

+## Evaluation: DaskHub, Dask preprocess, ML training (6 or 7h)

 - Deploy a Data processing platform on the Cloud based on Kubernetes and Dask (1.5h)
   - Exercise: DaskHub or Dask Kubernetes or Pangeo

-## Evaluation (7h)

-- Prerequisite: Pangeo platform deployed before
-- Clean big amounts of data using Dask in the cloud (3h)
+- Clean big amounts of data using Dask in the cloud (2h)
-- Train machine learning models in parallel (hyper parameter search) (3h)
+- Train machine learning models in parallel (hyper parameter search) (2.5h)
 - Notebook with cell codes to fill or answers to give

 ## Quizz